-- You are driving Model 3 on sharp corners or on a curve at a relatively high speed. - Bright light (such as from oncoming headlights or direct sunlight) is interfering with the view of the camera(s). - You are drifting into another lane but an object (such as a vehicle) is not present. - A vehicle in another lane cuts in front of you or drifts into your driving lane. - Model 3 is not traveling within the speeds at which the Lane Assist feature is designed to operate. - One or more of the ultrasonic sensors is damaged, dirty, or obstructed (such as by mud, ice, or snow, or by a vehicle bra, excessive paint, or adhesive products such as wraps, stickers, rubber coating, etc.). - Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor operation. - The sensors are affected by other electrical equipment or devices that generate ultrasonic waves. - An object mounted to Model 3 (such as a bike rack or a bumper sticker) is interfering with or obstructing a sensor. - Visibility is poor and lane markings are not clearly visible (due to heavy rain, snow, fog, etc.). - Lane markings are excessively worn, have visible previous markings, have been adjusted due to road construction or are changing quickly (for example, lanes branching off, crossing over, or merging).
+- Bright light (such as from oncoming headlights or direct sunlight) is interfering with the view of the camera(s). - You are drifting into another lane but an object (such as a vehicle) is not present. - A vehicle in another lane cuts in front of you or drifts into your driving lane. - Model Y is not traveling within the speeds at which the Lane Assist feature is designed to operate. - One or more of the ultrasonic sensors is damaged, dirty, or obstructed (such as by mud, ice, or snow, or by a vehicle bra, excessive paint, or adhesive products such as wraps, stickers, rubber coating, etc.). - Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor operation. - The sensors are affected by other electrical equipment or devices that generate ultrasonic waves. - An object mounted to Model Y (such as a bike rack or a bumper sticker) is interfering with or obstructing a sensor. - Visibility is poor and lane markings are not clearly visible (due to heavy rain, snow, fog, etc.). - Lane markings are excessively worn, have visible previous markings, have been adjusted due to road construction or are changing quickly (for example, lanes branching off, crossing over, or merging).